NgangaKamau3/AgriSense/docs/roadmap.md

 - [ ] API integration with farm management software (e.g., John Deere Ops Center).

 ## Conclusion

+### Progress Update (November 2024)

-Technically, the system is **20% there**.
-The pipeline works, the math is sound.
+Technically, the system is now **40% there** (up from 20%).
+Major improvements:

+✅ **Completed:**
+- Pixel-wise classification infrastructure
+- Ground truth data loading and validation
+- Comprehensive evaluation metrics (precision, recall, F1-score)
+- Spatial feature extraction (texture, edges, context)
+- Field-level statistics and insights
+- Sample dataset with 100+ labeled examples

+⚠️ **In Progress:**
+- Collecting real farm data to replace sample dataset
+- Crop-specific model calibration

+🔜 **Next Steps:**
+- Deploy to pilot farms and collect feedback
+- Build feedback loop for continuous improvement
+- Integrate weather data and crop phenology

-The remaining **80% is data**.
-To move from "cool demo" to "essential tool," you need to feed the beast with real-world examples.
-The code is ready to accept them.
+The remaining **60% is data and deployment**.
+The infrastructure is production-ready and waiting for real-world ground truth.
+The code is ready to accept it and will improve with every labeled sample you add.